PirateforFreedom/TypeAgent/README.md

  <strong>中文版本</strong>

- <strong>Are there any friends who want to start a business that crate business agent?？？？？？？？？,contact me，Time is urgent</strong>
+ <strong>Are there any friends who are interested in developing LLM agent together?
+Please contact me</strong>
 </div>